 Sampling and Reporting Frequency was retained from previous permit.
-Per the Lagoon Operating Permit Renewal Guidance the sampling frequency is quarterly, or another reason.
+Per the Lagoon Operating Permit Renewal Guidance the sampling frequency is quarterly.
 Sampling for E. coli is set at quarterly per 10 CSR 20-7.015(9)(D)6.C.

 Sampling Type Justification